Florida Renaissance Festival

-Kelly and I went to the Renaissance Festival on St. Patrick’s Day.
+Kelly and I went to the Florida Renaissance Festival on St. Patrick’s Day.
 It was such a nice day out.
 The festival was filled with crowds of people enjoying themselves.
 Some were dressed in renaissance attire while others wore kilts and drank beer.
 The Renaissance Festival is hosted by Quiet Waters Park from February to March every year.
 It had been a while since I’ve gone so I was excited to see what all there was to explore and share it with you guys of course.

 Two men came out and entertained the crowd as they told stories while playing in a pit of mud.
 I was told not to sit in the front row if I didn’t want to get dirty.
 I am so appreciative to whoever gave me that advice.
 As I witnessed people get splattered with mud and thanked god it wasn’t me.
 They told the story of sleeping beauty, repunzel, robin hood, and even dirty dancing where one guy caught the other in mid air then proceeded to throw him in the mud.